 Rise Kujikawa from Persona 4.
 Notable, because you'd pretty much expect her to be very Tsundere when you first see her.
 Twin tails, Zettai Ryouiki, one of the female leads and a love interest, voiced by Rie Kugimiya in the Japanese version... you get the picture.
 But not only is she not a Tsundere, she's even been described as the anti-Tsundere.
 She's bubbly, outgoing, a gigantic flirt and acts quite down-to-earth despite being a famous (former) Idol Singer.

-Dragon Age: Origins's Alistair is about as nice as is possible to be, unless you hit his Berserk Button.
+Alistair, from Dragon Age: Origins, is about as nice as is possible to be, unless you hit his Berserk Button.
 Leliana is very sweet, and even Zevran, despite being an assassin hired to kill you, is good-natured and easygoing.
 Not coincidentally, they are three of the four potential love interests in the game.

 The nicest characters in Dragon Age II are Merrill and Varric, mostly because Merrill doesn't really get how or why to be mean to people and Varric limits himself to poking fun.

-Varric never goes anywhere without Bianca, and we all knows that she is as vicious as he is snarky
+Varric never goes anywhere without Bianca, and we all know that she is as vicious as he is snarky

 Bartz from Final Fantasy V is one of the few protagonists in the series who is just nice, with no underlying issues or moments of Jerkassery.
 He's caring towards his fellow Light Warriors, very easygoing, and acts as a brother figure to Krile when Galuf dies and she takes his place.